oseghale797/lrs_voting_board/README.md

 # ivote Application Setup Guide

-This guide will help you set up the ivote application on your local machine using Laravel Sail and Docker.
+This guide will help you set up the ivote application on your local machine using Laravel artisan and Laragon.
 You will also learn how to set up a database using HeidiSQL (optional) or any other database management tool and how to migrate your database using Sail.
 Since the Crypto Subtle Web API used for hashing messages require being loaded over https, this application will force all request to be over https.
 ```bash
    https://developer.mozilla.org/en-US/docs/Web/API/Crypto/subtle